BugenZhao/flashroute.rs/README.md

     ```shell
     cargo run --release -- path/to/file --grain 8
     ```
+- Follow the behavior of the original FlashRoute and only count the internet routers:
+    ```shell
+    cargo run --release -- 0.0.0.0/0 --grain 8 --router-only
+    ```
+Most of the options of original implementation are provided too, run `cargo run -- --help` to see all possible options.

+### Notes

 Listening on ICMP socket requires superuser permission, the *flashroute.rs* may automatically restart in sudo mode.